Alchemist-K/TULIP-bench-code/README.md

 # TULIP-Bench evaluation code

-Reference implementation of the preprocessing, pose evaluation, feature extraction, clinical feature evaluation, UPDRS prediction, and treatment-response analyses reported in the paper.

-The dataset is released separately.
-See the paper for the access procedure.
+Reference code for the preprocessing, pose evaluation, feature extraction, clinical feature evaluation, UPDRS prediction, and treatment-response analyses in the paper.
+The dataset is released separately; see the paper for access.

 ## Setup